9 Tips on How to Plan Your Wedding Without a Planner

 3. Choose the Perfect Time Frame

 Are you planning a wedding in the spring garden?
 Or maybe you’ve always dreamed to be surrounded by magnificent autumn leaves on this important day?
-Pick a few ideal dates for your wedding day and add a week or two to stay on the safe side.
+Pick a few ideal dates for BIG day and add a week or two to stay on the safe side.
 In this case, you will not be too cramped when booking a place.

 4. Create a Friendly Wedding Website